The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Decomposition and generalization of L

 \subsection{Preliminary summary of the section}

 In Proposition~\ref{pr:Leq} the different definitions of the Ekholm--Sz\H{u}cs invariant are proved to be equivalent, that is, $L_1(f)=-L_2(f)$ holds for stable immersions $f: S^3 \looparrowright \R^5$.
 However, the proof is based on the behavior of the two versions of $L$ along regular homotopies, and it does not show any direct relation between them, in particular between the normal vector fields used in their definition.
-Actually those are different types of framings on the double point curve $\gamma$, since the Seifert framing is a nowhere zero section of the normal bundle $\nu(\gamma)$ of $\gamma \subset S^3$, while the global normal framing of $f$ is a nowhere zero section of $\nu(f)|_{\gamma}$, that is, the normal bundle of $f$ restricted to $\gamma$.
+Actually those are different types of framings on the double point curve $\gamma$, since the Seifert framing is a nowhere zero section of the normal bundle $\nu(\gamma)$ of $\gamma \subset S^3$, while the global normal framing of $f$ is a nowhere zero section of $\nu(f)|_{\gamma}$, that is, the normal bundle of $f$ restricted to $\gamma$. \csere{The main goal of this section is to compare the two framings directly by introducing an infinite family of common generalizations.
+This argument leads to a new proof of $L_1(f)=-L_2(f)$, which also highlights the reason of the negative sign.}